CreeseOSuero/Cytophobia/README.md

 # For PD8A
+## JAR file for Cytophobia is out, Check release
 ## The compilation of all maps are within the PD8A folder.

 - res is a source package folder.
 When using the source code along with the assets directly, Set res as a source package folder